peteroupc/peteroupc.github.io/exporand.md

 [^65]: Chatterji, S. D..
 “Certain induced measures and the fractional dimensions of their “supports”.”
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete 3 (1964): 184-192.

+[^66]: No note text yet.

+[^67]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485)

+[^68]: Ben Dov, Y., David, L., et al., "Resistance to Timing Attacks for Sampling and Privacy Preserving Schemes", FORC 2023.

+[^69]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965)", arXiv:2108.00965.

 <a id=Appendix></a>
 ## Appendix